 BT's TV service used to be called BT Vision and used a special BT Vision set-top box, however in 2012 they made some changes and added YouView to the line-up, uniting them both under the 'BT TV' umbrella.

-Want to watch the last episode of Peep Show?
-Just move back in time using YouView’s clever EPG and you can instantly load up 4OD through your television and begin streaming.
-No more mucking about trying to hook a laptop up to your TV, or squinting at a tiny smartphone screen.
+Want to watch the last episode of Brooklyn Nine-Nine?
+Go back in time using YouView’s clever EPG and you can instantly load up 4OD through your television and begin streaming.
+No more mucking about trying to hook a laptop up to your TV, or squinting at a smartphone.

 For BT customers, the BT YouView box includes all the standard features (watch and record Freeview, access catch-up services) but also includes access to the BT Vision Player, an extra that's not available on YouView boxes you'd find in the shops.